XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 I kindly encourage you to take the time to reflect on your decision, and I would like to assure you that your background should not be a hindrance, as motivation and dedication are key factors in cultivating any skill.

 ## Teaching and Mentoring Philosophy from Herbert A. Simon
-*"Teaching is not entertainment, but it is unlikely to be successful unless it is entertaining (the more respectable word is interesting.)"*
+*1. "Teaching is not entertainment, but it is unlikely to be successful unless it is entertaining (the more respectable word is interesting.)"*

-*"Pick a research problem that is important (so that it will matter if it is solved), but one for which they have a secret weapon that gives some prospect of success."*

-*"One of the first rules of science is if somebody delivers a secret weapon to you, you better use it."*
+*2(a).
+"Pick a research problem that is important (so that it will matter if it is solved), but one for which they have a secret weapon that gives some prospect of success."
+2(b).
+"One of the first rules of science is if somebody delivers a secret weapon to you, you better use it."*